turingschool-examples/frontend-mod-1-prework/day_2/update-day-2-WIP.md

 1. Work through the rest of the exercise files in the day_2/exercises directory.
 Complete them in this order:
     1. arrays
     1. iteration

-## Vocabulary you'll encounter in the reading

-The readings in the JAVASCRIPT & JQUERY book use Javascript in a way that is likely unfamiliar to you.
-The book uses specific Javascript properties and methods to interact with HTML elements on a webpage, like changing or adding text on a webpage.
-Initially, we will be using Javascript without HTML.
-That's why you haven't seen these techniques before!
-Here are some quick definitions to help you become familiar with them.

-* document.getElementById(): a method used to retrieve an element from a web page.
-Here is the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById)
-* document.write(): a method used to write data to a webpage.
-Here is the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Document/write)
-* el.innerHTML(): a method used to change the text of an element *(defined as the variable el)* from a web page.
-Here is the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML)
-* el.textContent(): a method used to change the text of an element *(defined as the variable el)* from a web page.
-Here is the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent)

 ## Save your work in Git